-- Agir tôt (act early) - This program aims to identify delays in a young child’s growth so that they can get the right support services early on.
-The program could help you and your child age 0 to 5 if you have concerns about the way they understand language or speak, how they walk, jump, or pick up things (motor skills), how they sleep, or how they express their emotions or act around others.
+- Agir tôt (act early) - The program is for children aged 0 to 5 and their families.
+This program aims to identify delays in a young child’s growth so that they can get the right support services early on.
+The program could help you and your child aged 0 to 5 if you have concerns about the way they understand language or speak, how they walk, jump, or pick up things (motor skills), how they sleep, or how they express their emotions or act around others.
 Contact us for more information (see below).

 - Ma grossesse service - Are you pregnant?
 Do you need help finding a doctor to follow your pregnancy?
 The Ma grossesse (my pregnancy) service can help you access the information and professionals you need.
 After you sign up at this central registry and request services in English, you should be referred to our perinatal team for follow up.

 - Pregnancy and Birth - Consult this section to find out which clinics provide prenatal care.

 - Prenatal information meetings – See the Prenatal information meetings page.
 You can also find prenatal information here:

 - Screening for postpartum depression – The arrival of a newborn is a big change in a woman’s life, sometimes with unexpected and not always positive effects.
 Our perinatal nurse has a quick ten-question survey for new moms to make sure everything is going well.
 If necessary, the nurse can provide specialized help at follow-up visits.
 Read more by opening our "Baby Blues" pamphlet.